sylefeb/Silice/projects/doomchip/README.md

 This is the first version I worked on, that was released in May-June 2020.
 Note that this is *not* the last version, as the Doom-chip is still evolving: a more advanced version is in the works in a different repository, but it is not yet stable enough for release.

 This first version allows to interact with the environment: you can walk around levels, open/close doors and lifts, turn switches on/off.
 However, there is only one monster type (mostly to test sprite rendering), they do not move, and there are no weapons.
 As everything is stored in BRAM, textures are downsampled.
-This can be controled in [pre_do_textures.lua](pre_do_textures.lua), parameter `default_shrink` (0: highest resolution, 2: lowest).
+This can be controlled in [pre_do_textures.lua](pre_do_textures.lua), parameter `default_shrink` (0: highest resolution, 2: lowest).

-This version was my first take at the Doom-chip, developped as a proof-of-concept for Silice (itself still under active development).
+This version was my first take at the Doom-chip, developed as a proof-of-concept for Silice (itself still under active development).
 The synthesized hardware is large and quite low frequency, and some latest Silice features are not used.
 But the focus was first and foremost on making it happen!

 The DooM-chip is a great example of what the Lua pre-processor has to offer.
-Indeed, the pre-processor automatically parses the game file data, extracts and generates all datastructures that are then embedded into brams/broms.
+Indeed, the pre-processor automatically parses the game file data, extracts and generates all data-structures that are then embedded into BRAMs.

 ## Where's All the Data?